0nK3t4m1n3/0nK3t4m1n3/README.md

 </p>

+hola

-ALSO MINORS DNI record shetwt 11 Dmn
+ALSO MINORS DNI record shetwt 11 D

 Please ask me to take inspiration from my ponies YES.
 THIS INCLUDES MY COLOURING STYLE. through whispers!

-**Don’t socialize with me if the community I’m part of makes you uncomfortable**mm
+**Don’t socialize with me if the community I’m part of makes you uncomfortable**